-She has reported for a number of local and regional Long Island newspapers including the Islip Bulletin, Suffolk County News, Long Island Advance, Fire Island News, and an essay published in the New York Times Long Island Section.
+She has reported for a number of local and regional Long Island newspapers including the Islip Bulletin, Suffolk County News, Long Island Advance, Fire Island News, Boating Times Long Island, and an essay published in the New York Times Long Island Section.
 Published works have earned her journalism awards with the New York Press Association and Long Island Press Club.

 Fire Island: Beach Resort and National Seashore